 Before coming to the Bar Sam worked for the Royal British Legion as a War Pensions and Armed Forces Compensation Adviser.

-Sam is an editor of the ‘Maternity & Pregnancy’ and ‘Sex’ chapters of Discrimination Law published by Bloomsbury Professional, and contributes to the Devereux Employment Law blog and the PLC Practical Law blog.
+Sam is editor of the ‘Maternity & Pregnancy’, ‘Sex’, ‘Sexual Orientation’ and ‘Marriage and Civil Partnerships’ chapters of Discrimination Law published by Bloomsbury Professional, contributes to the Devereux Employment Law blog and the PLC Practical Law blog and regularly speaks in Devereux Chambers seminars.
 He is a member of ELBA and ELA.

-Sam welcomes instructions in all aspects of commercial work.
-He has a particular interest in claims arising for breaches of directors’ duties, shareholder disputes, and professional negligence claims.
+Sam has a growing practice in high-value commercial disputes beyond his level of call, and has a particular interest in claims arising for breaches of directors’ duties, shareholder disputes, and professional negligence claims.

 Sam is a member of COMBAR.